-The bow is forever weaving a pattern, like a giant knitting needle noodling with imaginary wool, drawing transitory shapes, creating an abstract gestalt, not quite a synaesthetic condition, but posing intangible relationships.
+The bow is forever weaving a pattern, like a giant knitting needle noodling with imaginary wool, drawing transitory shapes, creating an abstract gestalt, not quite a synesthetic condition, but posing intangible relationships.
 The sign is written in the bow stick as well as by it.
 The bow drips with its own totemic language.
-Looking at Youtube classical violinists (and there are many) with the sound turned down, it is possible to pick the piece being rendered (or murdered) as much by looking at the bow as by watching the left hand.
-The whirl of bow activity is a clear indication of sonic attack, duration, speed, timing, rigor, acoustic projection, and (in non-classical musics) pulse.
-Amplification can readily confuse that relationship-a volume pedal can transform or reverse that expected expression and function of bow, the lightest toneless bow hair sound becoming as loud as a full on sforzando down bow.
+Looking at classical violinists on YouTube with the sound turned down, it is possible to pick the composition being rendered (or murdered) as much by looking at the bow as by watching the left hand.
+The whirl of bow activity is a clear indication of sonic attack, duration, speed, timing, rigor, acoustic projection and (in nonclassical musics) pulse.
+Amplification can readily confuse that relationship-a volume pedal can transform or reverse that expected expression and function of bow, the lightest toneless bow hair sound becoming as loud as a full-on sforzando down bow [3].